cairano/CIStickerFacilities/README.md

 Is not finished yet...
 All kinds of contributions are welcome!

-This is a project that I have been working,  just for practicing.
+This is a project that I've been working,  just for practicing.
 The result is a class that can help create a chat using your own images as stickers or emojis.

 What I'm doing next: